-The Norwegian scenic route Sognefjellsvegen is passing through the western side of Jotunheimen National Park.
+The Norwegian scenic route Sognefjellsvegen passes through the western side of Jotunheimen National Park.
 The road goes from Gaupne to Lom and offers beautiful views of the surrounding large mountain peaks and glaciers which descend down towards the road.

 Planning the journey